So! You’re thinking of moving to

 unlimited use of the indoor swimming pool as well.

-Tai Chi classes are held at the Living Tao Centre in Larnaca.
+Tai Chi classes are held in Larnaca.
 Yoga classes

 take place Monday to Thursday evenings at a charge of CYP3 per night or

 CYP25 for 4 sessions per week for a month.
 The classes take place in a

 beautifully atmospheric, candle lit room with wooden floors, white walls